emilbra/simple-containers-and-k8s-for-dummies/Containers/Cattle-Not-Pets.md

 If the system is not structured with High-Availability or Redundancy in mind, a single server fault could risk bringing the whole system down.

 Even if we set up multiple servers to provide HA or redundancy, the time and effort spent to maintan and set these servers up, are huge.

 In architecture based around "Cattle", we usually refer to Containers.
 Containers are easy to get up and running, and they are easily run in sets of multiple containers to avoid single points of failure.

-Containers are not set up individually or manually, and we usually don't have an awarness to any single pod, they are numbered, such as a single animal in a herd would be.
+Containers are not set up individually or manually, and we usually don't have an awarness to any single pod, they are numbered, such as any single animal in a herd would be.

-Since containers are pre-packaged, prerequisites don't need to be set up, and we don't spend time maintaining the containers themselves.
+Since containers are pre-packaged, prerequisites don't need to be set up beforehand, and we don't spend time maintaining the containers themselves.

+Errors is often resolved by restarting or killing the pod, to restore its initial, working state.
+Just this example is an extreme time and cost saver contrary to troubleshooting a specific server or service on a specific service.